‘Once Upon A Time’ Season 7 Spoilers: What Happens When Regina And Henry Finally Meet Again?

-Once Upon A Time will show Henry all grown up and played by a new actor, Andrew J. West.
+Once Upon a Time will show Henry all grown up and played by a new actor, Andrew J. West.
 Recently, it was teased how Regina Mills (Lana Parrilla) will handle meeting her adult son.
 How will these two reconnect after not seeing one another for so many years?

 OUAT spoilers are ahead.
 Do not continue reading unless you want to know what is coming up on the ABC series.

-When Once Upon A Time Season 7 premieres, many cast members will be missing.
-The ones that stayed on the show will have new identities.
+When Once Upon a Time Season 7 premieres, many cast members will be missing.
+The ones who stayed on the show will have new identities.
 This includes Regina Mills, who will now be known as “Roni.”
 Besides a new name, she will have a completely different personality and will trade in politics for running a bar.

 According to TV Line, Lana Parrilla and other cast members discussed what fans can expect.
 For one, it will be quite an experience for Regina to meet Henry again.
 This time, he will no longer be a boy, but a grown man.
 At the Television Critics Association’s summer press tour, the actress revealed that she first meets adult Henry in a flashback.
 She is shocked at the realization that Henry is now a full-grown man.

-Andrew J. West, who will play adult Henry also had a few things to say about the relationship with Regina in Once Upon A Time Season 7.
+Andrew J. West, who will play adult Henry, also had a few things to say about the relationship with Regina in Once Upon a Time Season 7.
 The actor revealed that Henry is not a little boy anymore.
 So, how does Regina handle her adoptive son now that she is an adult?
 It was teased that Regina and Henry will cross paths in Hyperion Heights.
 However, the two will be complete strangers.
 It will be an entirely different relationship.

 As for Rumple (Robert Carlyle), he will also be a bit different when the series returns.
 However, there are some aspects of the character that will be familiar, co-creator Adam Horowitz explained.